timswims/ESK/README.md

 To view the records from an upload, follow these steps.
 1. Navigate to the Uploads page.
-If necessary see, (#verifying-the-status-of-the-uploads)
+If necessary see, (#verifying-the-status-of-the-uploads) -INSERT GIF-
 2. From the Uploads page, click the **navigation icon** ![alt text][hamburger}], and click **View in Log Explorer** to view the records from that upload.
 Let's perform the steps to view the alert log records in log explorer.
-3. From the Log Explorer page, you can view the alert log records from the upllad that you selected.
+3. From the Log Explorer page, you can view the alert log records from the upllad that you selected. --INSERT GIF-- Some of the information shown on the page includes
+-  The period of the uploaded alert log entries.
+-  The log entries came from the upload whose name is in the Query bar.
+-  The histogram shows the daily volumes of log records.
+This helps identify any abnormality in record volumes at a glance.
+You can drill down by clicking a bar on the chart.
+-  The first 25 of the records that came with the upload.
+The records are in date order from newest to oldest.
+You can reverse the order by clicking the arrowhead in the Time (<time zone>) field.
+You can browse the rest of log records by using the pagination at the bottom of the page.
+  --INSERT IMAGE FROM DOC--

-# Note - the log entries you see will vary depending on the record in the alertlog and messages logs that you upload.
+##### Note - the log entries you see will vary depending on the record in the alertlog and messages logs that you upload.

 </details>